-- Updating of federal forest management plans to address forest health issues, including reinstatement of Categorical Exclusion, so the U.S. Forest Service can accelerate the harvest of small timber stands in western U.S. forests; - 2) That federal and state forests be accessible to the renewable energy industry to allow the use of devastated wood product in environmentally beneficial value-added products; and - 3) Implementation and full funding of efforts to minimize the effects of the bark beetle epidemics on the national and state forests throughout the western United States.
+1) Maintaining Categorical Exclusion capability in federal forest management plans to address forest health issues, so the U.S. Forest Service can accelerate the harvest of small timber stands in western U.S. forests;

+- 2) That federal and state forests be accessible to the renewable energy industry to allow the use of devastated wood product in environmentally beneficial value-added products; and - 3) Implementation and full funding of efforts to minimize the effects of the bark beetle epidemics on the national and state forests throughout the western United States.
 Federal, state and private programs must be approved immediately to protect open space, wildlife habitat, watersheds, clean air and other natural resources as well as infrastructure such as roads and utility lines for public safety.